 How do I create my first survey?

-Sign up, then decide how you want to build: let the AI generate a survey from your prompt, pick a template, or start from scratch.
-Choose question types, set logic, and preview before sharing.
+Sign up, then choose how to build: describe your research goal and let AI generate a survey, pick a template, or start from scratch.
+Add question types, set logic, preview, and share.

 Can the AI generate a survey from a prompt?